sourcegraph/handbook/content/departments/product/design/index.md

 We know that we’re successful as a design team when we…

+- **Improve Sourcegraph’s velocity by helping to ship more usable and delightful features in the first iteration.** Design often means more time up-front, but this reduces time-consuming rewrites, refactors, and technical and design debt that occurs when changes are made during development or after releases.
-- **Collaborate effectively across disciplines to ship and iterate on a great product experience.** This means that we have a shared approach to the design process, that we build trust with each other and with our colleagues, and we consistently ship design solutions that solve product problems.
+- **Lead design and collaborate effectively across disciplines** We lead the practice of design within our teams, we create a shared approach to the design process across the company, and we build trust with each other and with our colleagues.
-- **Feel empowered to act with high agency to make our product, processes, and teams better.** Design is an inherently explorative and iterative process.
-We value high agency, and we have to actively create an environment of physiological safety, trust, and transparency.
+- **Act with high agency to make our product, processes, and teams better.** Design is an inherently explorative and iterative process.
+We value high agency, and we have to actively create an environment of physiological safety, trust, and transparency to do our best work.
 - **Advocate for and ship design outcomes that align with our [product design principles](./product_design_principles.md).**
-- **Improve Sourcegraph’s velocity by helping to ship more usable and delightful features in the first iteration.** Design often means more time up-front, but this reduces time-consuming rewrites, refactors, and technical and design debt that occurs when changes are made during development or after releases.
-- **Complete goals owned by our teams.** We’re successful when each of us is able to complete our goals in a sustainable way, while also contributing to the design team culture and rituals.
+- **Support each other in a timely manner** As we are remote, and global, and also work in distributed teams, we must make additional effort to work together as a team.
+For example, rituals such as reviews and updates should be made in good time.
+Beyond the work, we must aid each other through times when the nature of remote work becomes difficult by connecting as a team.

 ## How we work